SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/schema.md

 You can use the Generic Properties to do the following:

 - add a description
-- apply Dataset tags to the resource.
+- apply Dataset tags to the resource

 ## Schema